ispyhumanfly/valance/README.md

 A cross-framework platform for developing component-based web applications.

 # Synopsis
-Power your component-based application using the valance application server.
+Power your web componenents using the Valance application server.

     valance --name appname --home /path/to/your/app --port 8080